Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Local Server/LocalServerServices/readme.md

 Click `Start Local Server` to start the Local Server.
 Click `Stop Local Server` to stop the Local Server.

-The `Map Service` drop down lets you to pick a local service that is available.
+The `Map Service` control lets you to pick a local service that is available.

 After browsing for the desired file, click `Start Service` to start the selected service.

 When the running service's url appears, select it and click `Navigate to service`.
 To stop this running service, click `Stop Service`.

+## How it works

+To start a `LocalServer` and attach a `LocalService`:

+1. Create and run a local server with `LocalServer.Instance`.
+2. Start the server asynchronously with `server.StartAsync()`.
+3. Create and run a local service.
+Here is an example of running a `LocalMapService`:
+    1. Instantiate `LocalMapService(Url)` to create a local map service with the given URL path to map package (`mpk` or `mpkx` file).
+    2. Start the job with `LocalMapService.StartAsync()`.
+The service is added to the `LocalServer` automatically.
+4. Stop the local server with `LocalServer.Instance.StopAsync()`.

 ## Relevant API